anonymous1234abcd/TAPER/README.md

 1. **Model evaluation** on the released preprocessed dataset.
 2. **Tap extraction** from the raw IMU and tap-pad recordings for users who want to inspect, modify, or extend the preprocessing pipeline.

 The repository is anonymised for review.
-Please do not add author, institution, or identifying information while the associated submission is under double-blind review.

 ---